MicrosoftDocs/win32/desktop-src/WmiSdk/standard-wmi-qualifiers.md

 ### Locale Codes

-A locale code is of the form "MS\_&lt;Three Digit Language ID&gt;".
+A locale code is of the form "MS\_<Three Digit Language ID&gt;".
 For example, English locale is MS\_409.
 The following table lists the language IDs.